Affogat0/owlet-mini/README.md

 | 15     | ~0.97          | ~0.90        | 15         |

 The jump from 3 → 15 epochs (val accuracy 0.38 → 0.90) came from
-letting the classifier head converge further on a frozen backbone Given the small validation set, treat the 0.90 figure as a proof of concept signal rather than a benchmark result.
+letting the classifier head converge further on a frozen backbone.
+No data augmentation, regularization, or LR scheduling was used, just additional training epochs.
+Given the small validation set, treat the 0.90 figure as a proof of concept signal rather than a benchmark result.

 These results use a simple train/val split and minimal hyperparameter tuning, and are